smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 accommodate issues with upstream services.
 More failure or resiliency testing might be needed to ensure edge cases not yet encountered are covered.
 Some companies like PagerDuty have included this type of testing into their normal work flow with activities like [Failure Friday][failure].
-These extra tests are not difficult but Preemptively testing these cases by introducing failure instead of waiting until a freak incident in the middle of the night.
+These extra tests are not difficult to perform, but Preemptively testing these cases by introducing failure instead of waiting until a freak incident in the middle of the night.

 Frequently failing tests caused by team member commits is a great opportunity to dig deeper.
 Infrequent breaks caused accidentally are not a big deal,